anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

           - Same options as AWS Cost Explorer
 		  - You can also use AWS Budgets to **set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define**
 		  - AWS Budgets gives you the ability to set custom budgets that **alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.**
-		  - You can **define a utilization threshold and receive alerts when your RI usage falls below that threshol**d.
-This **lets you see if your RIs are unused or under-utilized.**
+		  - You can **define a utilization threshold and receive alerts when your RI usage falls below that threshold.**
 		  - Reservation alerts are supported for Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache, and Amazon Elasticsearch reservations.
  ---

 ## AWS Trusted Advisor
     No need to install anything -High level AWS account assessment
     - Account assessment
     - **Analyse accounts and provide recommendations**